anonymous-author-265/ICSE-2022-submission/baseline-calibration/README.md

 1. **Configuration**: The input (or input + dimension in the case of LSI) that was tested.

-2. **Average Method Rank**: average *method rank* only for constraint where the ground truth was retrieved.
+2. **Average Method Rank**: average *method rank* only for the constraint where the ground truth was retrieved.

 3. **%HIT@N, HIT@N**: percentage and number of constraints where the ground truth was retrieved in position <= N.